mle2718/ssb-meta/CAMS.md

 # General Caveats

 + CAMS_LAND will cast day=0 to day=1 in order to create a valid date column.
-This join, which does is *not* the best way to put cfders_all_years and cams_land together, illustrates.
+It will also cast month=0 to month=12.
+This join, which does is *not* the best way to put cfders_all_years and cams_land together, illustrates the first.

 ```
 select distinct cf.cfders_id, cf.dealer_rpt_id, cf.day, cf.year, cf.month, cla.date_trip, cla.dlr_date, cla.camsid, cla.status from nefsc_garfo.cfders_all_years cf